Should I Fix It Myself? Or Hire a Pro?

 Dear Dollar Stretcher,

 Recently we thought our microwave had died for good.
 It acted as if it had no power so my husband checked the breaker box and the fuse wasn’t blown.
 He unplugged it, popped off the top and looked at all the wires and they looked as if all were connected.
 Then he noticed a fuse in it.
 He took it out and took it to an appliance store.
-He was able to buy a replacement fuse for $4, put it in, put the top on, plugged it in and now it’s working again.
+He was able to buy a cheap replacement fuse, put it in, put the top on, plugged it in and now it’s working again.
 The guy at the appliance store said they go out once in a while.
 Saved us the cost of a new microwave.

 Joanne H. in Enumclaw, WA